Sports Betting Odds Explained

-If you’re new to the world of sports betting, it’s completely understandable to be confused by all these numbers that bookies display.
+If you’re new to the world of sports betting, it’s completely understandable to be confused by all of the numbers displayed by betting sites.

-That’s why we’re going to discuss how to read and calculate odds in detail.
+That’s why we’re going to explain in details how do odds work in betting.

-The first thing you need to take into account is that odds come in three formats:
+The first thing you must take into account is that odds come in three formats:

 - American (plus/minus odds)